 Proceeding along the alphabet to we arrive at “R,” rugby punting will be in full swing in the NRL, which is looking to provide a dramatic finish to the season preparatory to the finals.
 Games typically offer 100 markets or more, and the futures and exotics possibilities are seemingly endless.
 The Melbourne Storm have occupied the top spot of late, having run down the Sharks, who quest for a consecutive win record came achingly close before falling short.
 There could be some ladder position shifting, but the most compelling action seems to be for the teams that make the finals, with the Jarryd Hayne rejuvenated West Coast Titans, the New Zealand Warriors and the West Tigers all trying to squeeze into the top eight.

-It would appear also that there is no lack of rugby union markets, so remember to bet early and often and be ready to cash in on free betting markets where and whenever they arise.
+It would appear also that there is no lack of rugby union markets, so remember to bet early and often and be ready to cash in where and whenever they arise.

 We could have looked at this much earlier, had we chosen to call it Futbol and list it under “F,” but in these parts, we call it soccer and so it had to wait until we got to “S.” This game, whatever you choose to call it, is played all over the world and there will be thousands and thousands of markets, all the way from the top and the English Premier League, through U.S. Major League Soccer, all the way down to markets on pick-up games between the employees of Dick Smith Electronics and Woolworths.
 That last may be a bit of an exaggeration, but the long and short of it is that if you cannot find a soccer market, it might be time to consider retirement from punting.